Here’s how to use your Android phone’s mic with headphones or earbuds:

 In other words, you will see rings or stripes on the audio jack.

-If there are two stripes (which creates three segments), there is no microphone.
+If there are two stripes (which create three segments), there is no microphone.

 If you see three rings, then there is a microphone.